alliejones/alliejon.es/src/posts/2015-01-25-knitting-machine-hacking-flashing-the-arduino-firmware.md

 ---
 layout: post
 title: "Knitting machine hacking: flashing the Arduino firmware"
-description: ""
+date: 2015-01-25 00:00:00 -0500
 category:
 tags: ["knitting machine", "knitting"]
 from_jekyll: true
 ---

 _Wondering what this is about?
-See [the introduction](/blog/2014/12/02/adventures-in-knitting-machine-hacking/) to my knitting machine hacking adventures._
+See <Link to="/blog/2014/12/02/adventures-in-knitting-machine-hacking/">the introduction</Link> to my knitting machine hacking adventures._

 Successfully flashing the firmware on my Arduino so I could use my AYAB shield took a bit of fiddling, especially because I'm running OSX instead of Linux.